Tethered spinal cord in children

-Tethered spinal cord means that the spinal cord movement is limited within the spinal column due to abnormal tissue attachments.
+Tethered spinal cord or tethered cord syndrome (TSC) means that the spinal cord movement is limited within the spinal column due to abnormal tissue attachments.

 Dallas